smileindex/smileindex/README.md

 This network is completly public.
 And given this, it is a big concern to keep it safe.

-There will be a public ledger that the network will poll.
+There will be a public ledger that the clients will poll.
 The ledger contains bounties for queries that people have paid for.

 A bounty will have the following characteristics:

 1. A question
 2. A price
-3. Date resolved
+3. Whether it's open or not.
 4. Owner (verified phone number)

+If a client decides to resolve a bounty it can submit an answer to the network.

+By default, the sign will always post two basic bounties (the owner of the sign can always control this).

+1. Is someone smileing?
+2. Is someone smoking?